davetron5000/holgastreet.com/README.md

 ## How This Works

 The files in `original_images` are expected to have EXIF data set so that we can tell what roll they are a part of and all that other stuff.
 The images are the database.
-The only data *not* in the images is in `rolls.json`, which contains metadata about a given roll.
+The only data *not* in the images is in `rolls.json`, which contains metadata about a given roll.  **Do not delete `original_images`**

 So the basic workflow is: